 There is no doubt that your nonprofit is ready to experience the highs of seeing your work impact lives and change the community for the better, but along with those moments come the gritty details and the tedium of running a legitimate organization.

-One of the most important parts of that is ensuring your tax-exempt status, which can be substantial in moving your efforts forward.
-We’re here to provide a simple and comprehensive list of how to file for that status.
+One of the most important parts of founding a nonprofit is ensuring your tax-exempt status, which can be substantial in moving your efforts forward.
+We’re here to provide a simple and comprehensive guide on how to file for tax-exempt status.
 There will be plenty of little details, but it doesn’t have to be a painful process!

 Outline Your Purpose